zufre/react-prop-types-cb-000/README.md

 # React PropTypes

+## Overview

+We'll cover propTypes and why they're a handy tool when working with components.

 ## Objectives
-1. Describe why propTypes are a handy tool
-2. Describe how to use `PropTypes` declarations
+1. Describe how to use `PropTypes` declarations
-3. Explain when to use `isRequired`
+2. Explain when to use `isRequired`
-4. Explain when to use `PropTypes.object` instead of `PropTypes.shape()`
+3. Distinguish hen to use `PropTypes.object` instead of `PropTypes.shape()`

 ## What are PropTypes?
 PropTypes is a way for us to enforce that components receive the right props in the right form.
 Basically, it's kind of